-As of December 31, 2021, HC managed \$3,236,699,572 in assets on a discretionary basis within its standard investment platform.
-In addition, HC had \$210,308,321 in assets either in transition or outside of its standard platform as of this date.
+As of January 31, 2023, HC managed \$3,085,852,836 in assets on a discretionary basis on its standard investment platform.
+In addition, HC oversaw \$185,064,696 in assets either in transition or outside of its standard platform as of this date.

 HoyleCohen serves its client in a fiduciary capacity.
-This means that HC acts on behalf of its client by putting its clients' interests ahead of its own, with a duty to preserve good faith and trust.
-Being a fiduciary thus requires HC both legally and ethically to act in the best interests of its clients.
+This means that HC has duty to preserve good faith and trust with its clients, and is required to put its clients' interests ahead of the firm's own interests.
+Being a fiduciary thus requires HC to act in the best interests of its clients, both legally and ethically.

 As a fiduciary, HC has duties of care and of loyalty to its clients and is subject to obligations imposed by federal and state securities laws.
-As a result, clients have certain rights that cannot be waived or limited by contract.
+As a result, HC clients have certain rights that cannot be waived or limited by contract.
 Nothing in HC's Advisory and Wealth Management Agreement ("AWMA") should be interpreted as a limitation of its obligations under the federal and state securities laws or as a waiver of any unwaivable rights the client possesses.

-a) Advisory & Wealth Management Services
+a.
+Advisory & Wealth Management Services